NATO pushing east amid mounting tensions with Moscow

 In addition, the Pentagon plans to rotate a U.S.-based armored brigade to Europe, along with the unit’s tanks and other fighting vehicles, in early 2017.
 The troops, from the 3rd Armored Brigade Combat Team, 4th Infantry Division, will rotate throughout the Baltics and Poland.

-In the Baltics, Germany, Canada and the United Kingdom will serve as lead nations for multinational battalions heading for Lithuania, Latvia and Estonia.
-Forces will begin moving into bases in the Baltics and Poland in January and are expected to become fully operational by June.
+Germany, Canada and the United Kingdom will serve as lead nations for multinational battalions heading for Lithuania, Latvia and Estonia.
+Some forces will begin moving into bases in the Baltics and Poland in January and are expected to become fully operational by June.
 U.K. Defense Minister Michael Fallon told The Wall Street Journal that British troops would be accompanied by tanks and drones.
+Countries agreeing Wednesday to augment the forces in the Baltics include Albania, Italy, Poland, Lithuania, Belgium, Croatia, France, Luxembourg, the Netherlands, Norway and Denmark.

+“Our forces will be truly multinational, sending an unmistakable message that NATO stands as one,” Stoltenberg said.
+“An attack on one ally is an attack on all.”

-NATO also is trying to configure a new force in the southeast, where Romania will host a mutational brigade that neighboring Bulgaria will contribute to.
+NATO also is trying to configure a new force in the southeast, where Romania will host a multinational brigade with contributions from neighboring Bulgaria.
 The unit is intended to facilitate the flow of forces throughout the region, including U.S units that are conducting periodic training exercises on Romanian and Bulgarian firing ranges.

-That amounts to a “new land presence in NATO’s southeast,” Lute said.
+That amounts to a “new land presence in NATO’s southeast,” said Doug Lute, U.S. ambassador to NATO, during a Tuesday news briefing.

 “Not yet fully completed are plans to also bolster air and sea presence in the southeast.
 Of course the sea presence here, we’re talking about presence in the Black Sea,” Lute said.

-“We’re not done with that work yet, but we’ll get an update on where that work stands.”
+However, the expansion south will involve troop commitments around the Black Sea region at land, air and sea from several nations, including the U.S., Canada, Germany, the Netherlands, Poland and Turkey, Stoltenberg said.

 The expansion of a continuous force presence into the Soviet Union’s old sphere of influence was prompted by Moscow’s 2014 intervention in Ukraine, which allies say altered the security landscape in Europe.
 NATO’s moves are designed to achieve two aims: reassure allies rattled by a more aggressive Russia and send a signal of military resolve to Moscow that alliance territory is off limits.